Front and back of an collectable sold in the UK in 1965 - a "generic

 The rights to material from all quoted contributors remain

 with them.
-Copyright of all included cover art remains with the various record
+Copyright of all included artwork remains with the various record

 companies and artists.